 Chris Glover was elected to the Legislative Assembly of Ontario in 2018, and re-elected in 2022, representing the riding of Spadina-Fort York.
-He is the Official Opposition Critic for Small Business, Technology Development and Innovation.
+He is the Official Opposition Critic for Democratic Reform, Technology Development and Innovation.

 Prior to his election to the legislature, Chris was a TDSB Trustee, a member of the Toronto Board of Health and an Adjunct Professor at York University.